NIEM/NIEM.github.io/training/iepd-implementer/index.md

 The IEPD should include such things as schemas to enable message validation, well-named and well-defined components, and sample instances and other documentation that demonstrate and describe the format and requirements of the exchange.
 This bundle of artifacts does not require any NIEM-specific tools or specifications to implement - NIEM is independent of any particular software or environment.

 See the [NIEM Tools Catalog](https://www.niem.gov/tools-catalog) for information about community and commercially-available tools.

+## Other resources

+Please see other sections on this site for additional information:

+{% include icon-list.html links=page.crossLinks %}